dazagrohovaz/Require5.JS/README.md

 ##### almost like NodeJS style require-Function for the browser
 # Features:

-  * load, compile and run scripts once<br>
+  * load, compile and run scripts once.<br>
-  * support sync and async XHR requests<br>
+  * support sync and async XHR requests.<br>
-  * storage the scripts on HTML5 Storage if available<br>
+  * storage the scripts on HTML5 Storage if available.<br>
-  * data transfer only if required, load scripts from storage or cache if available (no transfer), otherwise load scripts via XHR (data transfer)<br>
+  * data transfer only if required, load scripts from storage or cache if available (no transfer), otherwise load scripts via XHR (data transfer).<br>
   * cross-domain requests, don't support data storage or other features, just push the scripts into document.head<br>